alem-platform/foundation/own-redis/README.md

 Writing a key-value store via REST API would be too easy, wouldn't it?
 Let's make it a bit more complicated and let the client and your application communicate using the UDP protocol, i.e. each request and response is a single UDP packet.
 In our key-value store implementation you have to implent three methods SET, GET and PING.
 SET puts a key-value and GET gets and returns the given value back to the client.
 The PING command verifies that the storage is working.

 NOTE:
 - Command names, command arguments are  case-insensitive.
-So `PING`, `ping` and `Ping` are all valid and denote the same program
+So `PING`, `ping` and `Ping` are all valid and denote the same command

 ### PING